Prerequisites¶

 Before integrating Snowflake with Privacera, ensure that you have the necessary Snowflake warehouse, database, users and roles required by PolicySync Connector.
 Below are the prerequisites for setting up the Snowflake connector with Privacera.

-Prerequisites | Detail |
+| Prerequisites | Detail |

-JDBC URL | Get the JDBC URL for the Snowflake cluster. |
+| JDBC URL | Get the JDBC URL for the Snowflake cluster. |

-JDBC username and password | Create a Snowflake user with admin privileges which will be used exclusively by the Privacera Connector to manage access permissions.
+| JDBC username and password | Create a Snowflake user with admin privileges that will be used exclusively by the Privacera Connector to manage access permissions.
 You also have an option to use certificate instead of password also |

-Snowflake Role for Connector | Create a Snowflake role for the connector with the necessary privileges to manage the access policies in Snowflake. |
+| Snowflake Role for Connector | Create a Snowflake role for the connector with the necessary privileges to manage access policies in Snowflake. |

-Snowflake warehouse | Create a Snowflake warehouse for the connector with the necessary privileges to manage the access policies in Snowflake. |
+| Snowflake warehouse | Create a Snowflake warehouse for the connector with the necessary privileges to manage access policies in Snowflake. |

-Database, schema and table names | The database and schema names which should be managed.
-Initially you should enable managing access to a test schema with tables.
-Once you have tried all the use-cases, you can manage all the objects in your Snowflake database cluster. |
+| Database, schema and table names | Specify the database and schema names to be managed.
+Initially, enable access management for a test schema with tables.
+Once you have tested all use cases, you can manage all objects in your Snowflake database cluster. |

-Users and groups to manage | The Privacera users and groups whose permissions in Snowflake will be managed by the connector. |
+| Users and groups to manage | The Privacera users and groups whose permissions in Snowflake will be managed by the connector. |

-Recommendations to create Snowflake roles and warehouses¶
+Recommendations to Create Snowflake Roles and Warehouses¶

 For performing below steps, log in to Snowflake as a user with ACCOUNTADMIN privileges